Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple's entry-level iPad is still one of the best and most capable tablets on the market and is largely unrivaled by the competition at this price point.

 If you’re considering getting an iPad over a Chromebook, this is where it can get a little muddled.
-Chromebooks are versatile because they offer a desktop-like experience at a cheaper threshold, and they’re one of the most optimal devices for students if you want something for word-processing, presentations, and general browser-based tasks.
+Chromebooks are versatile because they offer a desktop-like experience at a cheaper threshold.
+They’re one of the most optimal devices for students if you want something for word processing, presentations, and general browser-based tasks.
 If you compare an iPad to Chromebooks, both suffer similar pitfalls.
 Neither ChromeOS nor iPadOS support real desktop-grade apps, regardless of how much money you spend.